Kappa Delta Sorority

 - Famous Alumnae: Brooke Anderson (journalist), Ali Landry (actress, Miss USA 1996), Georgia O'Keeffe (artist), Leigh Anne Roberts Tuohy (subject of the film, The Blind Side), Pearl S. Buck (Nobel and Pulitzer Prize winner), Claudia Kennedy (first female three star General in the Army), Kathleen Babineaux Blanco (former Governor (LA)), Jean Carpenter Carnahan (Senator (MO)), Christine O'Grady Gregoire (Governor (WA)), Donna J. Stone (founder, Prevent Child Abuse America)

-- International Girls Day
+- Annual Events: Shamrock Showcase and International Girls Day